riks1233/spring_proxies_assignment/README.md

   - If you want local machine database instead, then it is up to you. ;)
 - Get into the `app` directory and run the application with `./gradlew flywayMigrate bootRun`
   - **Note**: if you are using GUI tools to launch the application, make sure they consider the `.env` variables.
+- The application should now be running and available at port 8080.
+Try to access endpoints using `http://localhost:8080` as base url.
+For example, `http://localhost:8080/api/v1/proxies?page=1&per_page=10`.

 ## Docker dev environment